Equity release FAQs

 • Inheritance Tax (IHT) is calculated based on the size of your estate.
 Releasing equity would reduce your estate’s value and so it can lead to you paying less IHT upon your death, or your estate could fall under the threshold completely.
 However, this only applies if you have spent the equity released, not if you have invested.
 Releasing equity ultimately reduces the value of your estate, so it is important to remember that this will have an impact on your future beneficiaries.

-• Will you need to alter your will?
+• Will you need to alter your Will?

-• Not necessarily – it will depend on the content of your current will and your plans for the money you release.
+• Not necessarily – it will depend on the content of your current Will and your plans for the money you release.

 You might want to reword it if you give some of it to a family member as a 'living inheritance' and want to make sure other family members are fairly compensated in the light of this.